Early College Frequently Asked Questions (FAQ)

 All Dual Enrollment Documentation Must be Submitted by:

 College Enrichment allows qualified high school students to enroll in approved courses that are selected to add depth to their high school academic program.
 Credits earned will apply toward an associate degree, but will not be creditable toward high school graduation requirements.
-Students are responsible for all college-related costs including tuition, fees, and books.
+Students are responsible to prove Florida residency and all college-related costs including tuition, fees, and books.

 Who can Participate in College Enrichment?